 Do all credit cards have car rental insurance?

 No, not all credit cards provide car rental insurance benefits.
 However, many credit cards offer this protection to some extent, whether as a primary or secondary coverage.
-If you’re interested in accessing this benefit, make sure to familiarize yourself with what credit cards cover rental car insurance.
+If you’re interested in accessing this benefit, make sure to familiarize yourself with which credit cards cover rental car insurance.

 How do I know if my card comes with primary or secondary insurance?

-You can refer to your credit card’s terms and conditions to learn whether your credit card offers car rental insurance protection, and if it does, whether it’s primary or secondary coverage.
+You can refer to your credit card’s terms and conditions to learn whether your credit card offers car rental insurance protection and, if it does, whether it’s primary or secondary coverage.
 You can also contact the customer support phone number listed on the back of your credit card to speak to a representative about your specific card’s car rental insurance benefits.

 Photo credit: iStock/g-stockstudio